 For example, you may want to block requests for particular URLs.
 Note that the string can occur at the beginning, middle, or end of another string.

 Identify a POST request that is directed to a particular application.

 For example, you may want to identify all POST requests that are directed to a database application for the purpose of refreshing cached application data.

 Note that there are specialized tools for viewing the data stream for HTTP requests and responses.
-For example, from the following URL, you can download a Firefox Web browser plug-in that displays HTTP request and response headers:

 About operations on text

 A text-based expression consists of at least one prefix to identify an element of data and usually (although not always) an operation on that prefix.
 Text-based operations can apply to any part of a request or a response.
 Basic operations on text include various types of string matches.